-- Loans \$22.9 million from the Managed Care Fund to the General Fund, as adopted in Early Action. - Adopts r trailer bill to update the Incompetent to Stand Trial provisions to reflect the work of a stakeholder progress headed by the Department. - Includes \$1.4 million special fund to implement Dental Benefits and Rate Review: Chapter 557, Statutes of 2023 (AB 1048).
+- Loans \$22.9 million from the Managed Care Fund to the General Fund, as adopted in Early Action. - Adopts placeholder trailer bill to update the Incompetent to Stand Trial provisions to reflect the work of a stakeholder progress headed by the Department.
+The Assembly expects this bill to be considered in August to allow more time for additional public safety stakeholders to provide input. - Includes \$1.4 million special fund to implement Dental Benefits and Rate Review: Chapter 557, Statutes of 2023 (AB 1048). - Adds \$437,000 special funds and 2 positions to implement Health Care Coverage-Doulas: Chapter 349, Statutes of 2023 (AB 904). - Adds \$799,000 special fund and 3 positions to implement Biomarker Testing: Chapter 401, Statutes of 2023 (SB 496). - Adds \$1.9 million special fund and 9 positions for Information Technology Security and Workload to resolve audit findings and comply with the Cal-Secure 5-year plan, a roadmap to enhance cybersecurity maturity and effectively identify and manage risk to the state. - Add \$1.5 million special fund and 7 positions for Executive and Management Support Workload.

-- Adds \$437,000 special funds and 2 positions to implement Health Care Coverage-Doulas: Chapter 349, Statutes of 2023 (AB 904). - Adds \$799,000 special fund and 3 positions to implement Biomarker Testing: Chapter 401, Statutes of 2023 (SB 496). - Adds \$1.9 million special fund and 9 positions for Information Technology Security and Workload to resolve audit findings and comply with the Cal-Secure 5-year plan, a roadmap to enhance cybersecurity maturity and effectively identify and manage risk to the state. - Add \$1.5 million special fund and 7 positions for Executive and Management Support Workload. - Includes \$6.9 million special fund and 35 positions to address an increase in Help Center program workload. - Reappropriates \$2.7 million provided in the 2023 budget act to implement to Health Care Service Plans Discipline: Civil Penalties (SB 858).
+- Includes \$6.9 million special fund and 35 positions to address an increase in Help Center program workload. - Reappropriates \$2.7 million provided in the 2023 budget act to implement to Health Care Service Plans Discipline: Civil Penalties (SB 858).